Free scalar correlators in de Sitter via the stochastic approach beyond slow roll: Introduction

 In much of the current literature \cite{Cruces_2019,Glavan_2018,Vennin_2015,Grain_2017,Firouzjahi_2019,Markkanen_2019, Markkanen_2020,Moreau_2020,Moreau:2020gib}, the stochastic approach is applied to almost-massless scalar fields where one can use the overdamped ``slow roll'' approximation in which the second derivative of the field is negligible, reducing the equation of motion to a first-order differential equation.
 In this limit, the pioneering work of Starobinsky and Yokoyama \cite{starobinsky_1986, Starobinsky-Yokoyama_1994} showed that the existence of the de Sitter horizon allows one to split the modes between sub- and superhorizon wavelengths.
-The quantum subhorizon modes then contribute a stochastic noise term to the classical equations of motion.
-However, there is increasing interest in cases where the fields are massive such that the overdamped approximation is no longer valid \cite{Cruces_2019,Pattison_2019}.
-The aim of this paper is to extend the approach to encompass such fields.\\

-Starobinsky and Yokoyama's original cut-off approach \cite{starobinsky_1986,Starobinsky-Yokoyama_1994} can be extended away from the overdamped limit \cite{Grain_2017} but we show that, in itself, it does not give the correct noise amplitude to reproduce the results of the quantum field theory.
-However, that can be achieved if we determine the noise contribution by matching the stochastic field correlator with its QFT counterpart.
-Future work will consider how this method can be applied to the interacting case, where no exact QFT results exist.\\
+The quantum subhorizon modes give rise to a stochastic noise term, which can be calculated by explicitly integrating out the modes with momenta above the horizon-scale cutoff.
+The long-time or long-distance asymptotic behaviour of field correlation functions obtained by solving the resulting stochastic equation agrees with the original quantum field theory result, demonstrating the validity of the approach.\\

+However, there are many situations in which the slow roll approximation is not valid, because the scalar field mass $m$ is not much smaller than the Hubble rate $H$.
+As long as $m<\sqrt{2}H$, the long-wavelength modes are still amplified by the expansion of space, and at asymptotically long distances the stochastic approach should still be valid.
+The extension of the stochastic approach to these cases, beyond the slow-roll limit, has been discussed in Refs. \cite{Grain_2017,Cruces_2019,Pattison_2019} in the top-down picture by deriving the effective stochastic theory from the microscopic quantum field theory description using a similar cutoff procedure as in the slow-roll case.
+In this paper, we consider the same question from the bottom-up perspective, asking whether and when the stochastic theory actually reproduces the correct quantum field theory behaviour in a free field theory where the latter is exactly known.\\

+We find that this is not the case for the stochastic theory obtained with the cut-off approach: the asymptotic behaviour of the correlators does not agree with the quantum field theory results.
+On the other hand, with a different mass-dependent noise term it is possible to reproduce all equal-time QFT correlators correctly.
+This gives confidence that the stochastic approach itself can be valid beyond the slow-roll limit, but it leaves open the question of how to compute the correct noise term in general.
+In the free field case, we can determine it by matching the correlators, but in an interacting theory that is not possible because no exact QFT result is known.
+Nonetheless, this current work with free fields paves the way for future work on interacting theories.\\